When seconds count: how we think about flash analyses

 Redundancy and consensus checking

-This gives us the latency of a single call (all runs happen concurrently) but the reliability of a verification step.
 If the extractions do not agree sufficiently, no result is published — silence is better than incorrect information in a fast decision flow.

 Deterministic checks after extraction